-Does your life revolve around email, or do you need a little nudge once-in-a-while to go check your email?
+Does your life revolve around email, or do you need a little nudge once-in-a-while to go check your inbox?
 If you've ever wanted to check your email without actually checking your email, this is the project for you!
 An Intel Galileo-based, Python/Arduino hybrid, unread email notifier!
 This project connects to the Internet over either WiFi or Ethernet, logs into your email account, checks how many unread emails you have, and displays that number onto a 7-segment LED.

 This project is an excellent introduction to the Galileo.
 It takes advantage of the Arduino form-factor, by equipping the powerful single-board computer (SBC) with an Arduino shield, and it also makes use of Python and the Galileo's easy network-connectivity.
 Plus, of course, all of the coding and action takes place within the comfy confines of an Arduino sketch.